All Episodes

 Thank you very much.

-The uh comment is it's about polling.
+The comment is about polling.

 They come in line with where the candidates are at.